Having Numb Hands While Sleeping

 therapist performs myofascial massage on a wrist

-There's perhaps no more aggressive -- and effective -- technique for eliminating carpal tunnel syndrome than massage.
+One of the most aggressive, and effective, technique for eliminating carpal tunnel syndrome is massage.
 However, the massage must be a particular type.

 Myofascial release massage works exceptionally well.
-It twists and kneads the flexor tendons and the surrounding tissues just below the skin.
+It twists and kneads the flexor tendons and the surrounding tissues just below the skin near the wrist.
 This action destroys adhesions which cause inflammation and swelling - and ultimately carpal tunnel symptoms.

 But there's more to myofascial release massage than breaking up adhesions.
 This massage also: